 Peter Graefe, McMaster University

 Abstract

-Much attention has been paid to the changing class cleavage that structured political conflict in the twentieth century.
-In contrast to most advanced democracies, class voting has been neglected in Canada, as it has traditionally been viewed as being comparatively weak in the face of strong linguistic, regional, and religious identities.
-Usingfind strongUsing the entire series of the Canadian Election Study (1965–2019),wstrong support for a divergence between the effect that income and education now have on party voting, as people with high incomes continue to vote for the right while people with higher levels of education have shifted significantly to the left.
-This realignment has previously been documented in European countries.
-However, we also find a strengthening class cleavage, whereby lower-income individuals are increasingly supporting the social democratic New Democratic Party.
-The findings carry important implications for class-party relationships and reveal that Canada,,despite its comparatively weak nativist cleavage, is not immune from the tensions social democratic parties have recently experienced in maintaining cross-class coalitions amidst socio-economic structural changes.
+Piketty et al. have galvanized debates about the nature of class cleavages in advanced capitalist economies.
+They have argued, as have many political scientists before them, that the increasingly educated nature of left electorates have weakened impulses for redistribution.In contrast to most advanced democracies, class voting has largely been neglected in Canada, as it has traditionally been viewed as being comparatively weak in the face of strong linguistic, regional, and religious identities.
+UsingWe useUtilizing the entire series of the Canadian Election Study (1965–2019) and MARPOR data on party manifestos to apply the Piketty thesis to Canada.manifesto data, we find stronglink political demand with supply, to examine the education and income cleavages in Canada.
+We find significant support for a divergence between the effect that income and education have on party voting, as people with high incomes continue to vote for the right, while people with higher levels of education have shifted significantly to the left.
+However, we also find a strengthening class cleavage, whereby lower income individuals are increasingly supporting the New Democratic Party.
+Moreover, we show while the party system has gradually privileged saliency of the socio-cultural over the economic dimension, the Liberal Party stands out in adopting leftist policy offerings on the socio-cultural dimension, while remaining largely centrist on the economic dimension, which is out of sync with the economic preferences of its voters.
+The findings carry important implications for class-party relationships and reveal that Canada,despite a strengthening class cleavage, largely fits the mould of a multi-elite party system, which has weakened its focus on redistribution.

+* Draft for the 2022 Canadian Political Science Association (held virtually May 30 to June 3) PLEASE DO NOT CITE OR SHARE WITHOUT THE PERMISSION OF THE AUTHORS

 INTRODUCTION

 Studies of class voting in the Global North have taken a turn recently.
-The story of voting as a democratic class struggle between a manual working class voting for the left and the rich voting for the right becomes less convincing as participation in higher education increases, the traditional manual working class shrinks as a share of the electorate and as cultural and moral issues grow in salience for voters.
-In this context, education emerges as a new class cleavage, which relates to the earlier income-based one in a complex manner.
+The story of voting as a democratic class struggle between a manual working class voting for the left and the rich voting for the right becomes less convincing as participation in higher education increases, the traditional manual working class shrinks as a share of the electorate, and as cultural and moral issues grow in salience for voters.
+In this context, education emerges as a new type of class cleavage, which relates to the earlier income- and occupation-based ones in a complex ways.
 Parties of the left have had success in developing an electorate among the well-educated, who may variously appreciate their socially liberal or anti-authoritarian positions, their willingness to invest in human capital formation, or their commitments to expand the pool of public sector jobs requiring higher education (see Beramendi et al. 2015).
 However, there is concern that these new left voters denature the left by diluting its commitments to redistribution.
 Instead of emphasizing economic inequality and demanding redistribution in the here and now, the left comes to be led by a “Brahmin Left” more concerned with the cultural politics of interest to the better educated.
 For an author like Thomas Piketty (2020; also Gethin et al. 2022), this helps explain the paradox of redistribution, namely, why the rise of income inequality over the past few decades has not led to greater redistribution.